Blog

 “A tenant must seek the prior written consent of the landlord should they wish to keep pets or other animals at the property.
 A landlord must not unreasonably withhold or delay a written request from a Tenant without considering the request on its own merits.
 The landlord should accept such a request where they are satisfied the tenant is a responsible pet owner and the pet is of a kind that is suitable in relation to the nature of the premises at which it will be kept.”

-But the Model Tenancy Agreement is not compulsory, so the Renters (Reform) Bill is to go further, turning this ‘model’ into law.
+However, as the Model Tenancy Agreement is not compulsory, the original Renters’ Rights Bill will turn this ‘model’ into law for all assured private tenancies.

 For more advice on renting to tenants with pets, read mydeposits guide, Pet rent and pet deposits: A landlord’s guide to lets for pets.